Programmable matter: Electropermanent magnets

 An electropermanent magnet is a type of magnet which consists of both an electromagnet and a dual material permanent magnet, in which the magnetic field produced by the electromagnet is used to change the magnetization of the permanent magnet.
 The permanent magnet consists of magnetically hard and soft materials, of which only the soft material can have its magnetization changed.
 When the magnetically soft and hard materials have opposite magnetizations the magnet has no net field, and when they are aligned the magnet displays magnetic behaviour.

 They allow creating controllable permanent magnets where the magnetic effect can be maintained without requiring a continuous supply of electrical energy.
 For these reasons, electropermanent magnets are essential components of the research studies aiming to build programmable magnets that can give rise to self-building structures.

 Robotics-based approaches

 Self-reconfiguring modular robotics

-Self-reconfiguring modular robotics involves a group of basic robot modules working together to dynamically form shapes and create behaviours suitable for many tasks, similar to programmable matter.
-SRCMR aims to offer significant improvement to many kinds of objects or systems by introducing many new possibilities.
-For example: 1.
-Most important is the incredible flexibility that comes from the ability to change the physical structure and behavior of a solution by changing the software that controls modules.
-2. The ability to self-repair by automatically replacing a broken module will make SRCMR solution incredibly resilient.
-3. Reducing the environmental footprint by reusing the same modules in many different solutions.
-Self-reconfiguring modular robotics enjoys a vibrant and active research community.
+Self-reconfiguring modular robotics (SRCMR) involves a group of basic robot modules working together to dynamically form a wide range of structural configurations and exhibit behaviours suitable for a variety of different tasks, similar to programmable matter.
+SRCMR allows for machines to perform self-repair in the event of damage to individual modules without compromising the functionality of the whole robot.
+The robots may also alter their physical shape, thereby providing increased flexibility over robots with fixed morphology.
+Due to a module's lack of specialization as an individual unit, it may be reused in different robots, thus decreasing the cost and environmental impact associated with manufacturing.
+SRCMR is a growing field of research.